Protests as currency slides, price of bread rises in Lebanon

 In Beirut’s corniche Mazraa avenue and Verdun street, dozens of protesters used giant garbage bins to close the roads to protest the currency crash.
 Lebanese troops were on alert nearby as thousands of people were stuck in their cars.

 On Monday night, a teenager was shot in the head while protesters against electricity cuts closed a road.
-The 14-year-old boy is critical condition and the army said it opened an investigation to know who was behind the shooting.
+The 14-year-old boy is in critical condition and the army said it opened an investigation to know who was behind the shooting.